paul-hammant/scotmap/README.md

 3. That shown in the a browser
 4. screen-capped back to png (125 KB, 676 x 900 pixels)
 5. Taken into a PNG to SVG tracing tool with "extra smoothing turned on"
-6. That SVG fixed up by hand quite a bit - layering, some deletes where the delete couldn't be seen (353 KB)
+6. That SVG fixed up by hand quite a bit - layering, some deletes where the delete couldn't be seen (353 KB, 144KB zipped)
-7. Handed to ChatGPT's "GPT4o" LLM for additional path simplification (246 KB).
+7. Handed to ChatGPT's "GPT4o" LLM for additional path simplification (246 KB, 93 KB zipped).

 # Copyright